AlexandruDbr/Excel-data-processing-project-python/README.md

 ````

-7. For each subdirectory append all files into a single file and rename each file as "merged+report year"
+7. Merge all files pertaining to each subdirectory into a single one and rename each file as "merged+report year"
 8. From 2010 onwards, data has been scaled by 1M .
 To make the data liniar across all tables, multiply all the values from col C to BB by 1,000,000
-9. Change sheet name to  "year of the report"
+9. Replace the sheet name with the  year of the report

 ````python